firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-18/2014-12-04-all-manner-of-men-and-monsters.md

 ---
 layout: story
+category: short story
+issue: 18, December 2014
+issue-cover: issue-18-cover.png
+issue-buy-link:
-title:  "All Manner of Men and Monsters"
+title: All Manner of Men and Monsters
+subtitle:
-author: Rebecca M. Latimer
+author: rebecca-m-latimer
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2014-12-04 12:01:00 -0500
-category: short story
 permalink: /issue18/chapter/all-manner-of-men-and-monsters/
+audiourl:
 teaser: "I remember my father spitting lightning into sand, forming misshapen glass with which to decorate my mother's tower."
+art: all-manner-of-men-and-monsters.jpg
+artcaption: Illustration for All Manner of Men and Monsters
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: all-manner-of-men-and-monsters.jpg
-caption: Illustration for All Manner of Men and Monsters
-artist: Galen Dara
 ---

 I remember my father spitting lightning into sand, forming misshapen glass with which to decorate my mother's tower.
 He'd built it himself, with stacks of black bricks, and I remember wondering as I watched with innocent eyes why he'd chosen to forgo stairs.
 The structure was tall, impossibly so, with my mother's room perched at the very top.
 My father could take flight and climb through her lonely window, but what about me?